Wednesday, February 13, 2013

 The kefir milk culture is amazing as it provides an easy way to make yoghurt.
 If a friend offers a kefir culture, I recommend accepting it.
 Put the culture into a glass bottle and pour in a litre of milk.
 Loosely cap the bottle and after 24 hours store the bottle in the fridge, still loosely capped.
 Start a new batch by placing ½ cup of the remaining kefir into a clean bottle and repeat the steps.

 The mix continues fermenting while sitting in the fridge so it is important to loosely cap the bottle.
-I have two jars with lids that easily pop up if the pressure mounts which is helpful as the lid is often loose when I take the kefir bottle out of the fridge.
+I have two jars with lids that easily pop up if the pressure mounts which means that the lid is often loose when I take the kefir bottle out of the fridge.
 Just about every article or blog I read about kefir mentions the possibility of closed jars exploding so I avoid any activity that could lead to this.

 When to start the next batch depends on how quickly the current batch is consumed.
 Since it can take me up to three weeks to get through all of the kefir, I wait until I have just over ½ cup remaining in the bottle which allows enough to start the next batch along with a small amount to use on my meals over the next 24 hours.